AbnerSquared/AbnerSquared/README.md

-> [**Orikivo**](https://github.com/AbnerSquared/Orikivo) is now open source!
 # **Hey there.
 I'm AbnerSquared.**
-In my free time, I like to program cool methods, concepts, and ideas that come to mind on a random every day basis.
+In my free time, I like to draw and work on music, with the rare programming indulgence.
-Back in 2018, all of those ideas came together to help create Orikivo, a Discord bot written with Discord.Net with the goal to create a unique experience.

-## What else do you work on besides Orikivo?
-When I'm not working on Orikivo, I tend to draw quite a bit, plan new ideas out for a future game, study repositories, documentation, and code to learn how to improve myself every day.
-I'm also in the process of posting old projects for others to freely reference every week.
+I taught myself a fair amount of programming from Orikivo, a Discord bot with an assorted variety of random ideas that came to fruition.

+## What's next for Orikivo?
+I'm not sure if Orikivo is going to stick around for too much longer.
+I learned a lot from that project, but it ended up being too complex for people to use (which is understandable, nobody would want to read that much).

+If Orikivo is going to stick around, a **lot** of features and mechanics would have to be removed (which hurts me, but I'm sure it'd be for the better).
+Since Discord Games Lab is now a thing, it makes it a bit more pointless to keep working on this bot.
+We'll see when the time comes, but I wouldn't count on it.

-### Anything else?
+## Anything else?
-As of now, I don't have much to say.
-However, if I think of a cool idea, I'll be here, coding away if you need me.
+I might be heading to art college soon, and maybe try making some comics?
+Sounds kinda fun.

 > **Web Portal**

-[**Ko-Fi**](https://ko-fi.com/abnersquared): I'll be attempting to make this my primary location for developer logs.<br/>
+[**Portfolio**](https://abnersquared.github.io/Portfolio/): It's a bit rough right now, but this is where my art and projects will be noted.<br/>

+[**Instagram**](https://www.instagram.com/abnersquared/): Yeah, I pretty much just chill here now.<br/>

-[**Orikivo Community Server**](https://discord.gg/387Axar): This is the main server at which I test and work on Orikivo on a daily basis.<br/>
+[**Orikivo Community Server**](https://discord.gg/387Axar): This is the main server at which I test and work on Orikivo.<br/>

-[**Orikivo's Website**](https://abnersquared.github.io/Orikivo.Web/): This website is currently under construction.
-Stay tuned!<br/>
+[**Orikivo's Website**](https://abnersquared.github.io/Orikivo.Web/): A relic of an ancient time.<br/>

 [**Invite to Orikivo Arcade**](https://abnersquared.github.io/Orikivo.Web/invites/arcadia): This links you to the invite page for Orikivo Arcade.<br/>

-[**Gists**](https://gist.github.com/AbnerSquared): I tend to upload code snippets every now and then.<br/>

 ## Metrics